google/grassland/grassland.md

-Solved problem:
-content distribution
-Problem:
-Distribute static content efficiently world-wide
-Solution:
-Network of “edge servers” situated all over the world, caching content locally near users

-Solved problem:
-version management
-Problem:
-Preserve multiple versions of files
-Solution:
-VCS products like Git

-Unsolved problem:
-distribution of versioned content
-Problem:
-Distribute versioned static content efficiently world-wide

-What
-For the customer:
-A product that allows the customer to issue releases of versioned code and data that are Simple
-Reliable
-Instantaneous
-Atomic
-High-performance
-Multi-version (production, stage, white-label)

-Who
-Small-to-medium businesses that
-operate a web app
-distribute significant static content need frequent updates to content have small (or no) operations staff use Git

-Background: CDN
-Network of “edge servers” cache data close to user Single “origin server” supplying data
-Currently Google Cloud CDN supports two types of origin servers:
-Google load-balancer
-Google data-buckets

-All of the (current) edge servers for Google Cloud CDN

-Problems with
-CDN deployment
+# The problem

+Okay, here's a problem: content distribution

+You've got a web-site that has a lot of static content and you need that static content to be available very quickly to browsers all over the world, without it costing you a fortune.

+Luckily, this is a solved problem.
+It is called a "content-distribution network", a group of  “edge servers” situated all over the world, caching content locally near users.
+If the user needs a file from you, they ask the nearest edge server; only if the server doesn't have the file in its own cache does it go and ask your server for it.

+Here's another problem: version management

+You've got a web-site that has a lot of static content and you need to update that content.
+You might have multiple version of the same file; you might need to know the history of each file; you might even have to roll back changes.

+Again, a solved problem.
+There are many version-control products out there.
+Git is probably the most popular and that's the one I'll be talking about.

+Here is another problem: distribution of versioned content

+You've got a web-site that has a lot of static content under version management *and* you need to distribute that content worldwide.

+That was not previously a solved problem

+# The solution (in the abstract)

+Obviously, people have found some way to solve this problem; there are thousands or millions of web-sites that distribute versioned content and each one has found some solution.
+Most of those solutions are pretty clunky.

+A product that allows the customer to issue releases of versioned
+data:

+* simple -- performing a release has to be one step or very few steps
+* reliable -- hand in hand with simple, the release, and the subsequent distribution of that release, has to work without much human intervention
+* instantaneous -- in a worldwide environment, it isn't reasonable to bring the site down, even for a few minutes, "in the middle of the night", because of course, worldwide, there is no middle of the night.
+It's always a busy time somewhere.
+* atomic -- it is quite important that a user never be stuck between releases.
+Files, particularly HTML, often refer to each other, and if a user is seeing some files from one release and some files from another, the site might not function properly.
+* high-performance -- in practice, fairly few files are changed from one release to the next; unchanged files should not be evicted from the cache.
+* multi-version -- some sites need to have several versions live at the same time, e.g. production, stage, demo, white-label.

+# Background: CDN

+A CDN is a network of “edge servers” caching data close to the user, wherever they are.
+A CDN typically serves hundred or thousands of web-sites.
+Each web-site has a single “origin server” that supplies the data.

+Most CDNs supports two types of origin servers:
+* data-buckets -- the CDN had a big file server somewhere and allows you to upload files there.
+* http --  you maintain a  web server solely to answer queries from the CDN.

+# Problems with CDN deployment

+If you use a data-bucket-style CDN for your web-site, then you have a problem.
+Actually, several problem.

+First, you have come up with some snapshot/upload strategy.
+There are, I believe, some plugins for WebPack that will help but still, you have to do.

+Then of course, you don't have a good caching strategy.
+How does a cache know whether the version of a file that it has is the most recent one?
+How does it even ask?

+Worse, if a user comes to the site at the wrong time, Potentially inconsistent

+Single version only

 Load-balancer:
 Requires (complex, expensive) instance/instance group behind it New release requires reboot: